jasonzyx/WaSPU/README.md

 cd WaSPU_resource-master
 ```

-3. some system may need to change accessbility of plink, in order to use.
+* Some system may need to change accessbility of plink, in order to use.

 ```
 chmod 777 plink
 ```

-4. fire up R
+* Fire up R

 ```
 source("impute.R")